The cost of governance in Nigeria is too high!

-The cost of running the Senate, House of Representatives and the Thirty-six States Houses of Assembly are estimated at ₦350 – ₦400 Billion Naira annually is way too high, unaffordable and imprudent.
+The cost of running the Senate, House of Representatives and the Thirty-six States Houses of Assembly are estimated at ₦350 – ₦400 Billion Naira annually; this is way too high, unaffordable and imprudent!

 We can operate the National Assembly and the States Houses of Assembly, smarter, better and more productive at a lower cost to the country.

 We are therefore proposing an amendment to section 63 of the 1999 constitution which states that "the Senate, House of Representatives and by inference, the States Houses of Assembly shall sit for not less than 181 days in a year."